entropic-dev/boltzmann/docs/content/_index.md

 }
 ```

+The scaffolded project includes examples for most of the features you can choose to enable.
+For instance, if you enable the `templates` feature, the scaffold gives you a hello world
+template file to start with.

-To run: `./boltzmann.js`.
+To run your scaffolded project, : `./boltzmann.js`.
 And to view the response: `curl
 http://localhost:5000/hello/world`

+In development, you can use `npm start` to run under nodemon.

 The [context object](@/concepts/01-handlers.md#context) is where Boltzmann puts all data it
 derives from the initial request.
 It expects you to modify the context object